mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-In the following four subsections, we provide for each of the four models described above code examples that show how to sample from a specified model, how to estimate the model, how to make predictions from the model and how to visualize the model.
 The sampling functions are included to enable the user to determine the performance of the estimation algorithm in a specific situation via simulations.
-All used datasets are included in the package.
-All results in the paper are fully reproducible, and the necessary code is either shown in the paper or can be found in the online supplementary material or the Github repository \url{https://github.com/jmbh/mgmDocumentation}.
+All used datasets are loaded automatically with the \pkg{mgm}-package.
+All analyses in the paper are fully reproducible, and the necessary code is either shown in the paper or can be found in the online supplementary material or the Github repository \url{https://github.com/jmbh/mgmDocumentation}.
+For all code examples we use the \pkg{mgm} version 1.2-7.